XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 to enable more tokens to exist.

-For context, MPT amounts in `STAmount` objects are limited to the above range so that MPT amounts will eventually work correctly with the `Number` class, which is used internally in rippled for any many mathematical operations such as inside the DEX, AMM, or otherwise.
+For context, MPT amounts in `STAmount` objects are limited to the above range so that MPT amounts will eventually work correctly with the `Number` class, which is used internally in rippled for certain mathematical operations such as inside the DEX, AMM, or otherwise.
 At present, the `Number` class is unable to represent numeric values larger than `2^63 - 307` without loss of precision or overflow (depending on how the `Number` class's overflow behavior is configured for any particular runtime operation).
 While refactoring the `Number` class to support larger internal types